locationtech/geomesa/docs/user/datastores/runtime_config.rst

 geomesa.convert.scripts.path
 ++++++++++++++++++++++++++++

-This property allows for adding files onto the classpath.
+This property allows for adding files to the classpath.
 It should be set to a colon-separated list of file paths.
 This is useful for getting scripts onto the classpath for use by map-reduce ingest jobs.

 geomesa.convert.config.urls